Polk County Felony DUI Lawyer

 that come with being a convicted felon.

-At Boswell & Dunlap LLP, our Bartow criminal defense lawyers have represented
+At Boswell & Dunlap LLP, our Bartow DUI lawyers have represented many

-many clients charged with serious felonies.
-We leverage this experience
+clients charged with serious felonies.
+We leverage this experience and

 Board Certified Criminal Trial Specialist to help clients challenge the government’s case against them.
 We